 Why Some Artists Seem Luckier Than You

-Get very clear on the vision you have for your one precious life.
+Get clear on the vision you have for what the poet Mary Oliver called your one precious life.
 Don’t let anyone else decide your path or tell your story.

 They work hard.